 Ripl helps you make professional-looking posts every time to ensure you look as good on social media as you feel about your business.
 Market your products and services with short videos that Ripl helps you customize yourself or start with Ripl design recommendations personalized to your business.
 Ripl even tracks the social media engagement your posts get so you can see what types of posts work best.

 6 – Adobe Spark

-With Adobe Spark, it is easy to create videos and graphics that are visually appealing and socially engaging.
+With Adobe Creative Cloud Express, it is easy to create videos and graphics that are visually appealing and socially engaging.
 If you want to create ads that enjoy a high CTR (click-through rate), then Adobe Spark will be your best friend.
 The more attractive your posts are, the more you will be seen as an authority in your niche.
 Leveraging the power of Adobe with Adobe Spark will surely help you get there.

 Another thing that I liked about Adobe Spark is; you can create perfect sized images for every social media platform.
 This functionality is a nifty feature that makes it a robust social media mobile app for all kind of users.